Sage-Cat/SageStore/docs/Project_Documentation.md

 | `PUT`    | `/logs/{logId}` | Log data | Edited log's id | Edit a specific log   |
 | `DELETE` | `/logs/{logId}` | -        | Result          | Delete a specific log |

-## Practices and Methodologies

-Will be soon

-## Development Phase

-### Environment Setup

-- Prepare the development, staging, and production environments.

-Will be soon

 ## Deployment Phase

-### Preparation

-- Conduct a final full-scale test.

-Will be soon

-## Post-launch

-- Performance Tuning

-Will be soon
+Still in development

 ## Executive Summary

-The aim of this project is to develop a comprehensive software solution addressing varied modules including Sales, Inventory, and Analytics.
+The aim of this project is to develop a comprehensive software solution for small Enterprises, that are specialized on selling goods (like shops).

-## Risk Management

-Will be soon

 ## Quality Assurance Plans